Planning on doing Nag Tibba trek on your own? Here is a complete guide.

 Between Jan-March, you might come across snow in patches or you might end up walking knee-deep in snow, depending on the snow conditions that year.

-Check the weather forecast and carry spikes, gaiters and trekking poles, if there is plenty of snow.
+Check the weather forecast and carry microspikes, gaiters and trekking poles, if there is plenty of snow.
 You can rent everything from Pantwari village or Dehradun.

-Nag Tibba holds a significance religious importance for the locals of the neighboring villages.
-It is considered disrespectful to have any kind of meat (including eggs) on the trail, owing its proximity to Nag Mandir.
-So, be mindful of that and pack your food items accordingly.
+Nag Tibba holds religious importance for the locals of the neighbouring villages.
+It is considered disrespectful to have any kind of meat (including eggs) on the trail, owing to its proximity to Nag Mandir.
+Be mindful of that and pack your food items accordingly.

 Alcohol can be extremely dangerous in the mountains.
 It dehydrates you and leads to injuries and falls.
 So, a gentle reminder to avoid alcohol up in the mountains for your own safety.